 So, he's learning.
 Got to give him that.

 There's no need to actually go into the suite though, making this pointless.
 Instead, Ryan stops by a fire point and pinches an axe, and defeats hotel security by sabotaging the lift controls with a knife and clambering up to the top floor.
 And you know what time that makes it?
 It's Murder O'Clock!

 WARNING: YOU WILL SEE A PENIS IN 2 PARAGRAPHS.

-Ryan hacks open the door with the fireaxe and bursts out on poolside.
+Ryan hacks open the door with the fireaxe and bursts out a on poolside.
 Two guards are there.
-One goes for his gun, but Ryan avoids it - not by dodging, specifically, but by spinning round to plant the axe in some guy's chest.
+One goes for his gun, but Ryan avoids it—not by dodging, specifically, but by spinning round to plant the axe in some guy's chest.
 Without a moment's thought, he then pulls his gun and shoots the second guard into an exploded mess.
 Neither is deemed worth a comment, never mind remorse.